kyma-project/kyma/hack/table-gen/README.md

    - **--crd-filename**: Path to the CRD YAML file
    - **--md-filename**: Path to the Markdown file where the table will be inserted

-   You can create different labels, group them under one, and add your target to the `generate` command.
    For a complete example, see the [Telemetry module's Makefile](https://github.com/kyma-project/telemetry-manager/blob/main/Makefile#L185).

 4. In the terminal, run the following command from root: